 Rest is important for several reasons.
 Getting quality sleep will help the body recharge and recuperate.
-This is also the time that the organ systems can efficiently remove the toxins from the body.
+This is when the organ systems can most efficiently remove toxins from the body.

-Processed foods are quick and easy to prepare, but have negative health consequences if you consume too much.
+Processed foods are quick and easy to prepare but have negative health consequences if consumed too much.
 Junk foods and sugary foods are among the biggest causes of obesity in the world.
 These foods can lead to heart problems, diabetes, and other chronic health diseases that the body will have difficulty managing.

 Uncontrolled blood sugar levels can cause kidney failure in the worst cases.
 It can also affect the other organ systems that help in detoxifying.
 Instead of consuming junk food, you can choose healthier options like fruits, oats, and fresh juices.
 Using herbs to add more flavor to your food is another healthy alternative to processed food.

 Why Is Detoxification Necessary?